kirat721/BloodBankManagementSystem/README.md

 This website acts like a medium/an intermediate between hospitals/clinics and donors/receivers.

 Languages used:
-1. Frontend: HTML, CSS, Bootstrap, JavaScript.
+- Frontend: HTML, CSS, Bootstrap, JavaScript
-2. Backend: Database-MySQL.
+- Backend: Database-MySQL
-3. Frontend-Backend connection: PHP.
+- Frontend-Backend connection: PHP

 Features of this system:
 - Hospitals can: